-In 2024, KMG subsidiaries and associates scheduled the improvement of 183 social infrastructure facilities, including the completion of 106 facilities: capital construction of 20 facilities, capital repairs of 23 facilities, current repairs of 51 facilities, and renovation of 12 wagons, cultural huts, and similar structures.
+In 2024, KMG subsidiaries and associates scheduled the improvement of 183 social infrastructure facilities, including the completion of 106 including capital construction of 20 facilities, capital repairs of 23 facilities, current repairs of 51 facilities, and renovation of 12 wagons, cultural huts, and similar structures.
 The total investment was KZT 3.7 bln.
-In 2025, the remaining 77 facilities worth KZT 3.1 tenge will be completed.
+In 2025, the remaining 77 facilities worth 3.1 bln tenge will be completed.